snmaynard/snmaynard.github.com/_posts/2012-10-17-things-i-wish-i-knew-about-mongodb-a-year-ago.markdown

 title: Things I wish I knew about MongoDB a year ago
 ---

-I've used MongoDB for over a year at scale at both [Heyzap](http://www.heyzap.com) and [Bugsnag](https://bugsnag.com) and along the way I've learnt many things the hard way.
-Here is a summary of the things I wish someone had told me earlier.
+I've used MongoDB for over a year at scale at both [Heyzap](http://www.heyzap.com) and [Bugsnag](https://bugsnag.com) and I've found it to be a very capable database.
+As with all databases, there are some gotchas, and here is a summary of the things I wish someone had told me earlier.

 ## Selective counts are slow even if indexed